PokemonAutomation/About/Setup/Microcontroller/Beginner-Windows-ArduinoLeonardo.md

 ## Step 4: Generate a .hex file.

-1. Open the package from previous section and double-click on `HexGenerator-Windows.cmd` to run it.
+1. Open the (unzipped) package from previous step and double-click on `HexGenerator-Windows.cmd` to run it.
 2. In the "Board Type" drop-down, change it to "Arduino Leonardo".
 3. In the program list, click on "Turbo A".
 > We recommend starting with "Turbo A"  as it is the simplest program.
 If you are able to get this running, it is easier to troubleshoot the other programs.